Derivative suit: Purpose and difficulties

 Under traditional corporate business law, shareholders are the owners of a corporation.
 However, they are not empowered to control the day-to-day operations of the corporation.
 Instead, shareholders appoint directors, and the directors in turn appoint officers and/or relatively less powerful executives to manage day-to-day operations.

 Derivative suits refer to one or more shareholders bringing an action (lawsuit) in the name of the corporation against a party or parties allegedly causing harm to the latter.
 If the directors, officers, or employees of the corporation are not willing to file an action, a shareholder may first petition them to proceed.
 If such petition fails, they may take it upon themself to bring an action on behalf of the corporation.
 Any proceeds (damages and interest in English law) of a successful action are awarded to the corporation and not to the shareholder(s) as the controlling claimant.

+Empirical research indicates that the threat of derivative litigation serves as a key legal deterrent against managerial misconduct; for example, state-level legal barriers that restrict derivative suits, such as Universal Demand laws, lead to an increase in opportunistic insider trading.